fpom/hrm/README.md

 If not copied from the game, a program may be written from scratch:

- * each command is given on s single line
+ * each command is given on a single line
  * empty line and spacing are non-significant
  * comments start with `--` and extend up to the end of the line
  * code is case insensitive (in the implementation at least)